Sales AI is here: terms you need to know

 10. Machine learning: A sector of AI when a machine uses a specific algorithm to solve a certain problem or do a certain task.
 These tools learn by finding patterns in data sets that they can then use to create an outcome.
 This is also called data mining.

-11. Neural network: Networks in an ML algorithm that simulates how the human brain works, where a network of firing neurons are connected in a to make decisions based on the input.
+11. Neural network: Networks in an ML algorithm that simulate how the human brain works, where a network of firing neurons is connected to make decisions based on the input.

 12. Deep learning: A sector of machine learning that stacks neural networks on top of each other to achieve much higher accuracy than any other ML algorithm has before.